pimcore/pimcore/docs/Development_Documentation/05_Objects/03_Working_with_PHP_API.md

 # Working with Objects via PHP API

-Pimcore provides and object orientated PHP API to work with Objects.
-There are several generic functionalities provided by Pimcore and for each Pimcore object class Pimcore generates corresponding php classes for working with these objects via a comfortable PHP API and take full advantage of a IDE (e.g. code completion etc.).
+Pimcore provides an object orientated PHP API to work with Objects.
+There are several generic functionalities provided by Pimcore and for each Pimcore object class Pimcore generates corresponding PHP classes for working with these objects via a comfortable PHP API and take full advantage of a IDE (e.g. code completion etc.).

 ## CRUD Operations